 Strategic approach to protecting minors from unsuitable media content

-Our strategy to protect children and young people from harm when using digital media is based on three pillars.
-We
+Our strategy to protect children and young people from harm when using digital media is based on three pillars:

-In January 2013, as part of both coalitions, we announced plans to implement an EU-wide set of measures based on the principles of the ICT Coalition.
-The ICT Coalition published an annual report in April 2014 on the implementation of corresponding measures at all of the companies represented in the ICT coalition.
-The report, which was written by an independent expert from the Dublin Institute of Technology, comes to the conclusion that Deutsche Telekom's approach to implementing the ICT Coalition's principles is exemplary.
+In 2013, as part of both coalitions, we announced plans to implement an EU-wide set of measures based on the principles of the ICT Coalition.
+We provide regular and transparent updates regarding implementation of the set of measures adopted in 2013; our most recent report was in 2017.
+The ICT Coalition published an annual report in 2014 on the implementation of corresponding measures at all of the companies represented in the ICT coalition.
+The report, which was written by an independent expert from the Dublin Institute of Technology, comes to the conclusion that Deutsche Telekom’s approach to implementing the ICT Coalition’s principles is exemplary.

 New strategic Cyber Defense and Security Operation Center

-In October 2017, the Telekom Security unit expanded the Cyber Defense Center in Bonn into an integrated Cyber Defense and Security Operation Center (SOC).
-This new defense center is one of the largest and most modern ones of its kind in Europe, analyzing one billion pieces of security-relevant data from 3,000 data sources every day in a nearly fully automated process.
+In 2017, the Telekom Security unit expanded the Cyber Defense Center in Bonn into an integrated Cyber Defense and Security Operation Center (SOC).
+This new defense center is one of the largest and most modern of its kind in Europe, analyzing one billion pieces of security-relevant data from 3,000 data sources every day in a nearly fully automated process.
+It currently registers up to 16 million cyber attacks.

-According to the 2016 Security Report, about half of smartphone owners in Germany have no software installed on their phone to protect it from cyber attacks.
 Since November 2017, we have partnered with the company Check Point Software Technologies to offer the Protect Mobile security solution for smartphones to our consumer customers.
-Protect Mobile detects and wards off cyber attacks in the mobile communications network, before they can even get to the smartphone.
-This protection is automatically integrated into Deutsche Telekom's mobile communications network.
-The Protect Mobile app detects additional cyber attacks when browsing the Internet on a WLAN or using hotspots as well as when downloading apps, doing online banking or surfing in the browser.
-Deutsche Telekom customers can add this option on to their existing mobile phone contract.
-For the most complete protection, the free app is available for Android and IOS from app stores.
+Protect Mobile provides reliable protection from cyber attacks through a combination of network protection and app on the smartphone – for downloading apps, doing online banking or surfing in the browser.
+Deutsche Telekom customers can add this option free of charge to their existing mobile phone contract.
+For the most complete protection, the app is available for Android and iOS from app stores.

 Simple data privacy statements for everyone